mikechuy/SCAM/README.md

 		- homogenize weapon names, distinguishes bombs/rockets, round types, bombs in kg
 	10. controls
 		- hides "no fuel tanks" or some other equipment if not mounted
+  	11. inf
+		- neutralize > kill or Cargo 200; longer gun names
-5. Relaunch Warthunder to make sure changes have been applied.
+6. Relaunch Warthunder to make sure changes have been applied.

 ### Instructions to install units names mod: